allefnoob/dayz_dual_debug_monitor/README.md

-##DayZ Dual Admin Debug Monitor (V1.2)
+##DayZ Dual Debug Monitor (V1.2)
 =============================

-The DayZ Dual Admin Debug Monitor (remember you saw it here first) gives admins a special extended debug monitor while giving normal players the regular version (non-admin), It is kept up to date by Nomadic Hayward (aka UrbanSkaters).
+The DayZ Dual Debug Monitor (remember you saw it here first) gives admins a special extended debug monitor while giving normal players the regular version (non-admin), It is kept up to date by Nomadic Hayward (aka UrbanSkaters).
 When a regular NON-admin user logs in they will see the debug monitor on the left (see screenshot above) and when an Admin logs in (assuming you've put their UID in the list as explained below), they will see the extended debug monitor.